AasmaKhalid229/Real-Estate-Ads-Intelligence/README.md

-# UAE Real Estate Ads Competitor Intelligence Agent
+# Real Estate Ads Competitor Intelligence Agent

 An AI-powered marketing agent that scrapes Meta and Google Ads from top UAE real estate developers and analyzes their strategies using Gemini AI.